Well, that was interesting, wasn’t it?

 Sometimes we can find ourselves in a situation that seems very much like that of the Ever Given.
 We’re wedged into circumstances that seem inescapable.
 No matter how hard we try, we can’t extricate ourselves.
 Like David when Saul was seeking his life, we don’t just need the strength of friends (a good salvage crew and a fleet of tugboats)—we need the strength of God (Someone who can make moon move and the tides rise).

 That’s exactly how it worked out for David because in his time of need, he found in Jonathan more than a friend—he found a friend who “helped him find strength in God” (1 Samuel 23:16).
-What God did with the moon through the natural laws He established to free the Ever Given from the sands of the Suez, He has done in a much more direct manner through the intervention of His Son to free us from the sandbar of sin.
-He did for us what we could not do for ourselves.
-He has raised us up with Christ to a new life.
+What God did with the moon through the natural laws He established to free the Ever Given from the sands of the Suez, He has done in a much more direct manner through the intervention of His Son Jesus at Calvary to free us from the sandbar of sin.
+At Calvary, Christ bore our sins (1 Peter 2:24).
+Through Him, God did for us what we could not do for ourselves.
+When we respond to the cross in faith and baptism, He raises us up with Christ to a new life (Colossians 2:12-14).

 We’ll take all of the salvage crews and tugboats we can get in life, but what we really need is the deliverance God gives us through Jesus Christ.
 The story of the Ever Given is great; but the story of the forgiven is glorious!